seanap/DescGen/README.md

 # Auto-Strava-Stat-Description
-Automatically set your strava description with fun stats from Strava, Garmin, Smashrun, and WeatherAPI.
+Automatically set your strava description with fun stats from Strava, Garmin, Smashrun, Intervals.icu, and WeatherAPI.
 To automate updating your Strava activity descriptions with your running stats, this will use the Strava API and Python.
 Below is a step-by-step guide.
 ```
 🏆 214 days in a row